-Table 7.3 below lists the worst case current consumption for each of the supplies of the LAN9218.
+Table 7.3 below lists the worst case current consumption for each of the supplies of the LAN9218i.
 These figures are provided to assist system designers properly design the power supply; they cannot be used to determine typical power consumption of the device.
+All of these values are preliminary.